kryan17/kryan17.github.io/Characters/216323GrayCatsby.md

 <p> I hope not.
 I lost all my money in a poker game last week.
 This party was my last hurrah.
 I haven’t eaten in two days just so I could pay the bartender, and I’m moving back in with my parents tomorrow.
 I hadn’t told Ginger but I don’t think she’d have minded.
 She was a rock throughout the whole Daisy debacle. </p>

 __If asked whether Ginger knew Daisy say:__
 <p> Not much.
 But Ginger knew me and, by strange coincidence, Ginger was the one that found Daisy on that fateful day.
-She wasn’t gazed at all.
+She wasn’t fazed at all.
 Amazing!  </p>

 <h2> Act Three – Old Spice </h2>